iamdcj/vargood/README.md

 # vargood

 JavaScript identifier validator tool built using React.

+Essentially a fork of [Mathias Bynens'](https://mathiasbynens.be/) [JS Identifier Validator](https://mothereff.in/js-variables#%E0%B2%A0%5f%E0%B2%A0).

 ### Why